Thompson Sampling for Infinite-Horizon Discounted Decision Processes

 The paper is organized as follows.
-In Section \ref{LitReviewandMotivation}, we provide additional literature review.
-Then we motivate the need to modify the definition of expected regret since the standard notion of expected regret can grow linearly in non-trivial settings.
 In Section \ref{modelSetup}, we model the sampling algorithm and formulate the canonical probability space which involves the sampled parameters.
+In Section \ref{TraditionalRegret}, we decompose the standard notion of expected regret into components and interpret each component, highlighting expected residual regret as the only ``actionable'' component.
 In Section \ref{ThompsonSampling}, we characterize TS by defining the posterior update and control selection mechanisms.
-In Section \ref{TraditionalRegret}, we decompose the standard notion of expected regret into components and interpret each component, highlighting expected residual regret as the only ``actionable'' component.
 In Section \ref{regretBound}, we provide an asymptotic analysis of the expected residual regret.
 In Section \ref{completeLearning}, we show that TS exhibits complete learning, i.e., the posterior sampling error converges to 0 almost surely.
 We also show that probabilistic residual regret converges to 0 almost surely.